johsteffens/mocutsvd/doc/mocutsvd.md

 Tested was the implementation in `mocutsvd.c` and  `mocutsvd.h`.
 The code was compiled using `gcc` with flags `-fopenmp -march=native -O3`.

-The following CPUs were used:
+Platforms with the following general purpose CPUs were used:
 * `TR 7960`: AMD Ryzen™ Threadripper™ 7960X, containing 24 cores
 * `RZ 5900`: AMD Ryzen™ 9 5900X, containing 12 cores
 * `i7 7700`: Intel® Core™ i7-7700, containing 4 cores